Week of Prayer for Christian Unity

 Our dialogues and partnerships with other Christian churches

 Full communion partnerships

 In a full communion partnership, each church maintains its own autonomy, while fully recognizing the catholicity and apostolicity of the other.

 We have been in full communion with the Evangelical Lutheran Church in Canada (ELCIC) since 2001, with an even longer history preceding the full communion partnership.
 The website “In Full Communion: Anglicans and Lutherans working together in Canada” showcases our ongoing work and relationship with the ELCIC.

-“One Flock, One Shepherd: Lutherans, Anglicans, and Moravians — Called to Walk Together in Full Communion” provides information about the full communion declaration (between our church, the ELCIC and the Moravian Church in North America) which is anticipated to be voted on at Assembly 2023.
+“One Flock, One Shepherd: Lutherans, Anglicans, and Moravians — Called to Walk Together in Full Communion” provides information about the full communion declaration between our church, the ELCIC and the Moravian Church in North America, which was inaugurated in 2023.

 An ecumenical dialogue, as defined by the World Council of Churches Joint Working Group (1967), “concerns the Christian communions in their search for a more loyal vision of the Church’s mission to the world”.
 We are in dialogue with the following churches in Canada:

 - Roman Catholic Church in Canada (Canadian Conference of Catholic Bishops)

 - United Church of Canada

 We are a founding member of the Canadian Council of Churches, an organization made up of more than 25 member churches, working to: respond to Christ’s call for unity and peace seek Christ’s truth with an affection for diversity; and act in love through prayer, dialogue and witness to the gospel.